lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 git checkout -b ${USER}/starterkit-practice
 ```

 Now we need to create a folder to store all the things we're going to add for our new production.
-For this practice production, we'll continue with the `$ D^{0} \to K^{-}K^{+} $` decays used in the previous few lessons, so we should name the folder appropriately:
+For this practice production, we'll continue with the `$ B^+ \to J/\psi \mu^+ \mu^- $` decays used in the previous few lessons, so we should name the folder appropriately:

 ```bash
 mkdir starterkit